Adams Oshiomhole

-As APC National Chairman, he was suspended from office by the Abuja Court of Appeal on 16 June 2020.
+As APC national chairman, he was suspended from office by the Abuja Court of Appeal on 16 June 2020.

 Background

-Adams Aliyu Oshiomhole was born on 4 April 1952 at Iyamho, near Auchi in Edo State.
-He was born Muslim but was led into Christianity by his late wife Clara who died of cancer aged 54.
-He is Catholic and his Christian name is Eric.
+Oshiomhole was born on 4 April 1952 at Iyamho, near Auchi in Edo State.
+He was born Muslim but was led into Christianity by his late wife Clara, who died of cancer aged 54.
+He became a Catholic and his Christian name is Eric.

 After his secondary education, he obtained a job with the Arewa Textiles Company, where he was elected union secretary.
-He became a full-time trade union organizer in 1975.
+He became a full-time trade union organiser in 1975.

-In May 2015 he married a young model called Lara Fortes.
+In May 2015, he married a young model, Lara Fortes.

 Education

-Adams Oshiomhole decided that he needed to further his education and so in 1975 he proceeded to Ruskin College at Oxford, United Kingdom to study industrial relations, majoring in labor economics.
-Furthermore, in 1989, he attended the National Institute for policy and strategic studies (NIPSS) Plateau state of Nigeria, making him a Member of the National Institute (MNI).
+Oshiomhole decided that he needed to further his education and so in 1975 he proceeded to Ruskin College at Oxford, United Kingdom, to study industrial relations, majoring in labour economics.
+Furthermore, in 1989, he attended the National Institute for Policy and Strategic Studies (NIPSS) in Plateau State, Nigeria, making him a Member of the National Institute (MNI).

 Career

-Labor leader
+Labour leader

-In 1982, Adams Oshiomhole was appointed General Secretary of the National Union of Textile, Garment and Tailoring Workers of Nigeria, a union with over 75,000 workers.
+In 1982, Oshiomhole was appointed general secretary of the National Union of Textile, Garment and Tailoring Workers of Nigeria, a union with over 75,000 workers.
 After democracy was restored in 1999, he became president of the Nigerian Labour Congress and was prominent as the leader of a campaign of industrial action against high oil prices in Nigeria.

-Early in the administration of President Olusegun Obasanjo he negotiated a 25% wage increase for public sector workers.
+Early in the administration of President Olusegun Obasanjo, he negotiated a 25% wage increase for public sector workers.
 In return he publicly supported Obasanjo and endorsed his candidacy when he was re-elected in 2003.

-The Textile union elected Oshiomhole for a second term as General Secretary, while he continued as president of the NLC (Nigeria Labor Congress).
+The textile workers union elected Oshiomhole for a second term as general secretary while he continued as president of the NLC (Nigeria Labour Congress).

 His relationship with Obasanjo turned sour as neglect of local oil refineries led to the reliance on imported gasoline, followed by rises in the price of fuel.
 Oshiomhole led strikes and demonstrations against the increase.
 He faced arrests, tear gas and temporary blockades of union offices, and Obasanjo introduced legislation to make it more difficult for the NLC to strike.

-The NLC alleged that on 9 October 2004 Oshiomhole was abducted by State Security Services during a protest, but the Nigerian government said he submitted to voluntary custody.
+The NLC alleged that on 9 October 2004, Oshiomhole was abducted by State Security Services during a protest, but the Nigerian government said he submitted to voluntary custody.

-Oshiomhole represented African workers for two terms on the Governing Body of the International Labour Organization (ILO), serving on the committee on Freedom of Association.
+He represented African workers for two terms on the governing body of the International Labour Organization (ILO), serving on the committee on freedom of association.
 He was also a member of the executive board of the International Confederation of Free Trade Unions.